Tripsglamour/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that deletes files ending in .js
-A script can contains directories and subdirectorie a script that displays the 10 newest files in the current director a script that takes a list of words as input and prints only words that appear exactly oncey
+A script can contains directories and subdirectorie a script that displays the 10 newest files in the current director a script that takes a list of words as input and prints only words that appear exactly once "Display lines containing the pattern “root” from the file /etc/passwd"